Dougal and the Blue Cat

-Dougal and the Blue Cat (Pollux et le Chat Bleu) is a 1970 animated film based on The Magic Roundabout directed by Serge Danot.
+Dougal and the Blue Cat (Pollux et le Chat Bleu) is a 1970 French animated film based on The Magic Roundabout directed by Serge Danot.
 It was released in France in December 1970 and its English version, narrated by Eric Thompson, like the original series, was released in 1972.

 Plot

 One morning in the magic garden, after a rude awakening from his cuckoo clock, Dougal the dog remembers a strange event that happened the night before.
 He then takes the train to speak to Zebedee about it (while briefly conversing with Ermintrude, Brian, Dylan, and Mr. MacHenry on the way).
 Dougal recounts how, after being awoken and greeted by a strange red owl, he had heard two voices coming from the old treacle factory that had been shut down.
 The second voice, a female, repeatedly says, "Blue is beautiful, blue is best.
 I'm blue, I'm beautiful, I'm best!"
 After the flashback, Zebedee suggests Dougal talk with Florence.

 At the roundabout, Florence is greeted by Mr. Rusty and the other kids who show her a surprise: a sly blue cat, who introduces himself as Buxton.
 After Zebedee arrives and tells Florence of Dougal's dilemma, Florence goes to the garden and introduces Dougal to Buxton.
 As she takes him to the bridge to meet the other animals, Dougal becomes jealous of the attention directed toward Buxton, and suspicious that the blue cat's arrival might be related to the strange event from the previous night.
 Sure enough, no one is aware that the blue cat plots to take over the garden.

 Sometime later, after taking a nap in Dougal's bed (which Dougal objected), Buxton sneaks off to the treacle factory.
 He introduces himself to the Blue Voice a.k.a.
-Madam Blue (Fenella Fielding), who plots to transform everything in the world blue, with everything that isn't blue to be destroyed, while anyone who isn't blue will be imprisoned.
+Madam Blue, who plots to transform everything in the world blue, with everything that isn't blue to be destroyed, while anyone who isn't blue will be imprisoned.
 Buxton then enters the ruins of the old treacle factory and is crowned King after correctly identifying the colours of seven doors, each coloured different shades of blue.

 Back at the garden, the gang finds Dougal, having been previously stuck from an elevated platform, who tries to warn everyone that Buxton is evil.
 As the cat manages to keep them from suspecting, some of the characters begin to take notice when blue cacti start appearing.
 A distressed Zebedee arrives, claiming that his moustache has gone missing (in the French version, he somewhat predicted that bad luck would occur, when his moustache began itching earlier in the movie).
-While the group searches for the magic moustache, Buxton sneaks back to the factory again and orders his army to capture everyone.
+While the group searches for the magic moustache, Buxton sneaks back to the factory again and orders his army to abuct everyone.
 Every character, except for Dougal, is eventually taken and imprisoned in the factory dungeon.
 Buxton reveals himself to be in possession of Zebedee's magic moustache, so they are unable to escape with magic.